Ewing's sarcoma of the bone

 After your treatment is completed, you will have regular check-ups and x-rays.
 These will continue for several years.
 If you have any problems, or notice any new symptoms in between these check-ups, let your doctor know as soon as possible.

-The need for practical and emotional support varies from person to person and may depend on the treatment you receive and any side effects it causes.
+The need for support will vary from person to person and may depend on the treatment you receive and any side effects it causes.
 Your specialist will tell you about any potential side effects, and how to deal with them, before you agree to treatment.

 This information has been compiled using a number of reliable sources, including:

-DC Harmon et al. Treatment of the Ewing’s sarcoma family of tumours.
-UpToDate (accessed November 2012).
+DC Harmon, Gebhardt M. Treatment of the Ewing’s sarcoma family of tumours.
+UpToDate April 2013 (accessed November 2012).

-TF Delaney et al. Clinical presentation, staging and prognostic factors of the Ewing’s family of tumours.
-UpToDate (accessed November 2012).
+TF Delaney, et al. Clinical presentation, staging and prognostic factors of the Ewing’s family of tumours.
+UpToDate.
+January 2014 (accessed March 2014).

-With thanks to Dr Beatrice Seddon, Consultant Clinical Oncologist, and the people affected by cancer who reviewed this edition.
-Reviewing information is just one of the ways you could help when you join our Cancer Voices network.
+Thank you to Dr Beatrice Seddon, Consultant Clinical Oncologist; and the people affected by cancer who reviewed this information.